-Traditionally called capital campaigns, we have been guiding congregations through these processes for over 30 years.
+We have been guiding congregations through capital campaigns for over 30 years.
 We’ve learned a lot over the decades and have come to operate under some clear critical theories:

 During these weeks we aim to address and answer every question that may arise in relation to the campaign and its goal.
 Ordinarily this is done through informational documents, videos, mailings, and forums.
 The LCEF team works with you to find the most effective ways to communicate with your congregation and quickly answer any questions.
 By the end of the Inform Phase, your congregation should fully understand the campaign’s case and agree with the ministry expansion.